Elizabeth Taylor

 Biography of Elizabeth Taylor

-Elizabeth Taylor was a talented American actress, the "Queen of Hollywood," admired by millions of men from different corners of the world.
-She was married eight times, and her jewelry collections could make members of royal families envious.
-This woman possessed not only unique beauty but also a special talent for taking everything from life, and her biography is a vivid confirmation of that.
+Elizabeth Taylor was a legendary American actress, the "Queen of Hollywood," who captivated millions of fans worldwide.
+She married eight times, and her jewelry collection would make royalty envious.
+She possessed not only stunning beauty but also an extraordinary ability to live life to the fullest—her biography proves exactly that.

 Pictured: Elizabeth Taylor